camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

 Another use case is to insert new tasks between existing elements.
 Imagine a process containing a user task with the id `task1` which is followed by a service task.
-And now you want to add a script task and an user task between these two.
+And now you want to add a script task and a user task between these two.

 ```java
 BpmnModelInstance modelInstance = Bpmn.readModelFromFile(new File("PATH/TO/MODEL.bpmn"));